NPARC Alliance Validation Archive

 Computation Strategy

-The computation is performed using the time-marching capabilities of WIND and NPARC to march to a steady-state (time asymptotic) solution.
+The computation is performed using the time-marching capabilities of Wind-US to march to a steady-state (time asymptotic) solution.
 Local time stepping is used at each iteration.
 The time-marching is performed until convergence criteria is achieved.
-WIND is computed using both planar axisymmetric and three-dimensional domains.
-NPARC is computed using only planar axisymmetric domains.
+Both planar axisymmetric and three-dimensional domains are used for the Wind-US simulations.

 Input Parameters and Files

-The input data file for the planar axisymmetric WIND computation is cone10.waxi.dat.
-A 5 degree section is used.
-The CFL number is 0.5.
-Grid sequencing is used to converge through 3 grid sizes each twice as fine as the previous.
-Each level is brought to convergence as part of a grid convergence study.
-Other settings use the default.
+The input data file for the three-dimensional Wind-US simulation was cone10.WindUS3.3D.dat.
+A CFL number of 1.5 was used.
+Grid sequencing was used to enhance the iterative converge through 3 grid sizes each twice as fine as the previous.
+Each level was brought to iterative convergence over 300 cycles.

 Convergence